Skip to main content

 CREATE EXTENSION IF NOT EXISTS aws_s3 CASCADE;

-Create a user for Data Integration in your Database
+Creating a user for Data Integration in your database

 1. Connect your database with the endpoint with your master user and database, using PGAdmin or DBeaver clients.